-Following the establishment of the Taskforce operated by the AFP, the CDPP’s role in criminal confiscation is now limited.
-The AFP is taking responsibility for the majority of proceedings under the POC Act 2002.
-From 2 April 2012 the CDPP no longer commenced criminal confiscation action in non-conviction based matters or conviction based matters commenced by restraining order.
+Following the establishment of the Taskforce, the CDPP’s role in criminal confiscation is now limited.
+The AFP is responsible for the majority of proceedings under the POCA 2002.
+From 2 April 2012 the CDPP no longer conducts criminal confiscation action in non-conviction based matters or conviction based matters commenced by restraining order.

 The CDPP also has statutory duties under the Crimes (Superannuation Benefits) Act 1989 and Part VA of the Australian Federal Police Act 1979.
 The CDPP has the function of bringing applications to forfeit the employer-funded component of superannuation payable to Commonwealth and AFP employees who have been convicted of corruption offences.

-The CDPP has two further responsibilities in this area which are now used infrequently following the enactment of proceeds of crime legislation, namely:
+The CDPP has two further responsibilities in this area that proceeds of crime legislation was enacted to cover, but which remain available, namely:

 - Under Division 3 of Part XIII of the Customs Act the CDPP is vested with power to bring proceedings to recover profits earned from ‘prescribed narcotic dealings’; and

 - Under the DPP Act 1983, the CDPP has power to take traditional civil remedies action on behalf of the Commonwealth in cases where there is a connection with a prosecution.